What LSD Is

 Duration-related risks.
 The extended duration means that a difficult experience lasts significantly longer than with psilocybin.
 Having an experienced sitter is especially valuable for first experiences.

 HPPD.
-Hallucinogen Persisting Perception Disorder — persistent visual disturbances after the experience has ended — is rare but real.
-Risk appears to be dose-related and elevated in people with pre-existing anxiety disorders.
+Hallucinogen Persisting Perception Disorder, persistent visual disturbances after the experience has ended, is rare but real.
+Risk appears to be dose-related and higher in people with pre-existing anxiety disorders.

 Cardiovascular.
 LSD produces moderate increases in heart rate and blood pressure.
 Cardiac contraindications apply.